pippinbarr/chesses2/info/README.md

 _Chesses 2_ is another set of eight variations on the classic game of chess, following closely in the footstps of [*Chesses*](https://www.pippinbarr.com/chesses/).
 Play chess with a Fog of War.
 Play chess in 3D.
 Play chess like it's checkers.

 ## Press

+* Clayton, Natalie.
+[Chesses 2 throws a classic back into the blender with eight new twists](https://www.rockpapershotgun.com/2020/04/02/chesses-2-throws-a-classic-back-into-the-blender-with-eight-new-twists/).
+Rock, Paper, Shotgun.
+2 April 2020.

 Read the [Press kit](../press) for press information